What we do at the Energy & Sustainability Centre

 .

 As well as Business Director at ESC, Ralph Peake is Chair of the Isle of Man Business Sustainability Group, a task force within the Chamber of Commerce.
 As a Member of the House of Keys from 2015-2021, he has been closely involved in Government action on climate change.
 This led to a historic bill committing the Isle of Man to net zero carbon emissions by 2050.
 Prior to that he ran his own business for 25 years, specialising in energy efficient lighting band controls systems.
-He is also a Member of the Charted Management Institute.
+He is also a Member of the Chartered Management Institute.

 .